ajitkumar-balamurugan/ajitkumar-balamurugan/README.md

 ### Hi there 👋

-I am a self-taught programmer, thanks to the benevolent developer community.
-I eventually discovered a passion for backend development.
+I am a programmer with a passion for backend development.
 I find logic building and analysis exciting and that's what drives my interest for the backend

 * 🌍  I'm based in India
 * 🌱  I'm learning Front-End Technologies / React